I'm a Celebrity...Get Me Out of Here! (British TV series) series 14

 I'm a Celebrity...Get Me Out of Here! returned for its fourteenth series on 16 November 2014 on ITV and ended on 7 December 2014.

 The show was confirmed to be returning to ITV at the end of the previous series.
 On 22 October 2014, the trailer was revealed for the new series, which was broadcast on air across the ITV network in the run up to the series' premiere.

 Ant & Dec both returned as presenters of the show, whilst Joe Swash, Laura Whitmore and Rob Beckett returned to present the ITV2 spin-off show, I'm a Celebrity...Get Me Out of Here!
 NOW!.

 The series was won by Superbike champion Carl "Foggy" Fogarty, with Jake Quickenden and Melanie Sykes finishing in second and third places respectively.

+Craig Charles, Gemma Collins and Jimmy Bullard would return to the series twelve years later to participate in the second series of I'm a Celebrity...
+South Africa, alongside other returning campmates to try become the second I'm a Celebrity legend.
+Collins would be eliminated alongside series 12 contestant David Haye, finishing in 10th place.
+Bullard would finish in 8th place after quitting in the middle of a survival trial.
+Charles would make the final but finish in fourth place.

 Celebrities

 The celebrity cast line-up for the fourteenth series was confirmed on 11 November 2014.